faxm1/outreach-bot/README.md

 ## How It Works

 ```
-You → Telegram:  hr@company.com
+You → Bot:  hr@company.com

-Bot → Telegram:  📋 Do you have a job posting?
+Bot → You:  📋 Do you have a job posting?
 Send URL, paste text, or reply SKIP.

-You → Telegram:  [paste job requirements]
+You → Bot:  [paste job requirements]

-Bot → Telegram:  📧 DRAFT PREVIEW
+Bot → You:  📧 DRAFT PREVIEW
                  To: hr@company.com
                  Subject: SOC Co-op Application – Cybersecurity Student, CV Attached
                  ─────────────────────